 I needed a new tree skirt.
 My beautiful expensive tree skirt smelled like cat pee when we pulled it out of storage this year!
 Noooooo!
 Do you know how hard it is to find a nice big tree skirt?
 These days most of them don't even cover the base of the tree.
 So I set out on a mission to make a giant DIY tree skirt.
-Turned out, it's super easy to make an extra large Christmas tree skirt for under $10 with supplies from WalMart.
+Turns out, it's super easy to make an extra large Christmas tree skirt for under $10 with supplies from Walmart.
 WHAT?!
 Yes, yes it's true.
-A Christmas tree skirt miracle!
+A giant DIY Christmas tree skirt miracle!

 Measuring a little over 6 feet wide, this felt tree skirt will be big enough to catch all the needles from our tree and have space to put gifts on.
 Because felt is so dense, it will catch the needles from the tree, glitter from ornaments, and other particles.
 Carefully run the vacuum right over the felt tree skirt to clean it.
 You can also machine wash the tree skirt; Kunin Eco-FiPlus™ PremiumFelt washes up beautifully and easily!

-You'll need a few supplies for this project, most of which can be found in the sewing aisle of your local Walmart or craft store.
+You'll need a few supplies for this Giant DIY Christmas Tree Skirt project, most of which can be found in the sewing aisle of your local Walmart or craft store.
 If you are a crafter, you probably already have most of the tools listed below.
 If you don't have them, click the links below to find them online.

-- 2 Yards of Kunin Eco-FiPlus™ PremiumFelt, by the yard, 74″ wide (available at Walmart for under $4 a yard of you can CLICK HERE to order online)
+- 2 Yards of Kunin Eco-FiPlus™ PremiumFelt, by the yard, 74″ wide in RED (available at Walmart for under $4 a yard or you can CLICK HERE to order online)

 - String, about 1 yard and 10 inches

 RELATED POST: DIY Minions Gift Bags with Felt

 Here's how to make a giant DIY Christmas tree skirt: